 Full-aperture Houghton corrector can also be used as a part of two-mirror catadioptric system (FIG. 199).
 The only difference vs. single-mirror arrangement on the above is that the aberrations of the secondary are to be added.
 They are identical to those given for Schmidt-Cassegrain telescope.
 The Houghton-Cassegrain has the advantage of allowing coma correction in an all-spherical arrangement for any location of the corrector.
 However, for that it requires putting a curve on at least three out of four surfaces.

-For lower-order spherical aberration of the primary cancelled, the sum of three aberration coefficients - for the corrector (Eq.
+For lower-order spherical aberration of the primary cancelled, the sum of the three aberration coefficients - for the corrector (Eq.
 134 in general, Eq.
 135 for q1=q2), primary and secondary mirror (Eq.
-113) - is to be zero.
-The coefficient sum Σ will result in the system P-V wavefront error at best focus of:
+113) - has to be zero.
+The coefficient sum sH+s1+s2=sS, respectively, will result in the system P-V wavefront error at the best focus of:

 with D being the aperture diameter.
 Presence of the glass refractive index n in Eq.
 130-131 indicates that spherical aberration can be cancelled only for a single wavelength.
 The non-optimized wavelengths are affected by spherical aberration, resulting in spherochromatism.
 In combination with spherical mirror, needed corrector's aberration coefficient for zero spherical aberration at the optimized wavelength with the refractive index n is s=-n(n-1)(n+1+ι)/4(n+1)(n+ι)(n-1+ι)R3=-1/4R3 for the index differential ι=0 (from Eq.135, with q substituted by Eq.
 136).
 Thus, the aberration coefficient for spherochromatism of the Houghton corrector is given by: